AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 You have to register for this free service with the Amazon account and also enable the Virtualsmarthome skill in Alexa.
 For each person to be recognised, create a "Trigger name" and URL.

-The different URLs are then requested from ESP32 via https after a defined face has been recognised.
+The different URLs are then requested from the ESP32 via https after a defined face has been recognised.
 A virtual SmartHome "Door Bell" with the name of the defined "Trigger name"can be used in Alexa to trigger routines for each face/URL.

 ## Changes in the Code